-Not only is your home one of your most valuable assets but it also holds centimental value.
+Not only is your home one of your most valuable assets but it also holds sentimental value.
 There are many unpredictable events that can cause the damage or loss of your home.
 It is important to protect your valuable asset with a well-written homeowner’s insurance policy.
 Take a look at some of the most common kinds of homeowner's insurance claims and see what you can do to prevent future claims.

 Here Is a List of Top Claims as Compiled by a Leading Insurance Company

-1. Wind damage accounted for 30% of all claims.
+Wind damage accounted for 30% of all claims.

-2. Theft or burglary accounted for 5% of all claims.
+Theft or burglary accounted for 5% of all claims.

-3. Weather related claims (snow, flood, or rain) accounted for 12% of all claims.
+Weather related claims (snow, flood, or rain) accounted for 12% of all claims.

-4. Home fire damage accounted for 40% of all claims.
+Home fire damage accounted for 40% of all claims.

 Annually clean all gutters.

 Consistently lock your doors.

 Install a home security system.

 Check your roof for damages.

 Trim trees and shrubs that are close to your home.

 Why Is Home Insurance Important?

 Homeowners insurance should be a part of your overall financial plan.
 You home is your most important financial investment.
 It is important to protect your investment with homeowners insurance.
 The right kind of homeowners insurance will provide the financial resources necessary to recover from a loss.
 Homeowners insurance can also fulfill mortgage requirements for your lender.
 What Kind of Coverage Can Be Included in a Homeowners Policy?
 A homeowner’s insurance policy can be designed to meet your individual needs.

 Coverage to replace loss of damaged personal property

 Replacement or repair of your home

 Can cover other structures on your property

 Provides income for temporary housing if needed

 Protects valuable collections of guns, art, or jewelry

 Are There Other Kinds of Homeowner’s Coverage to Be Considered?